Laurier Archives and Special Collections Acquisition Policy

 Equity, diversity, and creating a culture of inclusion are part of Laurier’s core values.
 This extends to the acquisition of archives, special collections, and rare books.
 In recognition that most material acquired by Laurier Archives and Special Collections represent a limited segment of Waterloo Region’s and Canada’s population, every effort will be made to acquire and preserve the records of women, Indigenous people, people of colour, people with disabilities, and people of all sexual and gender identities.
 Laurier Archives and Special Collections will engage with these communities about the acquisition, arrangement, and description of their records as well as managing access in culturally appropriate ways.

 A postcustodial approach to acquisition refers to specific circumstances where record creators maintain custody of their archival records and archivists provide support and advice on the management of this material [1].
-A postcustodial approach will be taken, when appropriate, to provide support and advice to individuals and organizations creating records that should remain in their custody.
-This approach is supportive of equity, diversity, and inclusion in archival acquisition as it encourages individuals to maintain, describe, and preserve records within the community that created them.
+A postcustodial approach will be taken, when appropriate and approved by Head, Archives and Special Collections and the University Librarian and Archivist, to provide support and advice to individuals and organizations creating records that should remain in their custody.
+This approach is supportive of equity, diversity, and inclusion in archival acquisition as it encourages individuals and organizations to maintain, describe, and preserve records within the community that created them.

 Sustainability